Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Highton has 79 active public transport stops, all of which are bus stops.
-These are served by 10 different routes that together provide 1499 weekly passenger trips.
+These stops are served by 10 different routes that together facilitate 1,499 weekly passenger trips.
 The accessibility of transport in Highton is rated as good, with residents typically located 285 meters from the nearest stop.

-On average, there are 214 trips per day across all routes, which equates to approximately 18 weekly trips per individual stop.
+On average, there are 214 trips per day across all routes, which amounts to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport